foundriesio/docs/source/user-guide/multi-stage-container/multi-stage-container.rst

 The second stage starts with ``AS final-stage`` after specifying the image to be used. (line 18 of the Dockerfile).
 Finally, ``COPY`` get the ``helloworld`` binary from the first stage using the parameter ``--from=builder``.

-Build the Docker example and check the image size:
+Build the Docker image and check the image size:

 .. prompt:: bash host:~$, auto